Shooting of Stephen Waldorf: Aftermath

 The CIB investigation began almost immediately, led by Detective Chief Superintendent Neil Dickens.
 Dickens and his team conducted initial interviews with all the officers involved in the shooting within hours and then again the following day.
 The incident attracted considerable scrutiny from journalists and the public, who expressed concern at the lack of restraint shown by the officers, the danger their actions posed to the public, and the potential breach of police policies on the use of firearms.
 The matter was raised in parliament.
 The Home Secretary, William Whitelaw, promised that the CIB report would be reviewed by the independent Police Complaints Board (PCB) and passed to the Director of Public Prosecutions (DPP) to consider whether criminal charges should be brought against the officers.
 Whitelaw further promised that he would take steps to ensure that no such incident could happen again.

 The three officers who fired their weapons were suspended from duty during the investigation.
 Finch was a local detective; Deane and Jardine both worked for C11.
 Deane was later reinstated when the DPP declined to bring charges against him.
 Five days after the shooting, on 19 January, Jardine and Finch were charged with attempted murder and inflicting grievous bodily harm with intent; Finch was charged with a second count of grievous bodily harm in relation to the pistol whipping.
 They went on trial at the Old Bailey in October 1983.
 Their defence teams argued that they had a genuine, albeit mistaken, fear for their lives.
 They were acquitted of all charges.

 In protest at the decision to prosecute Finch and Jardine, multiple armed officers relinquished their firearms authorisation.
 The Police Federation, which represents rank-and-file officers, suggested that armed police officers should be given a degree of legal immunity for actions taken in the course of their duties.
 Following the trial, the CIB report was considered by the PCB and the Met's deputy commissioner (who oversees disciplinary issues), who concluded that the officers would not face disciplinary proceedings.
-They were returned to duty, though their firearms authorisations were withdrawn and Finch was returned to uniform.
+They were returned to duty, though their firearms authorisations were withdrawn and Finch was returned to front-line policing duties.

 Waldorf eventually made a full recovery.
 He sued the police, who did not contest the case, and was awarded compensation (variously reported as £120,000 and £150,000) in an out-of-court settlement early in 1984.
-The rear-seat passenger also sued the Met and was awarded £10,000.
+Martin's girlfriend also sued the Met and was awarded £10,000.